Great customer service equals great company profits. Just look at the story of Zappos.

 - 70% of all your sensory receptors are in your eyes.

-- And we can get the sense of a visual scene in less than 1/10 of a second.
+- And we can get a sense of a visual scene in less than 1/10 of a second.

 In short, we’re visually wired.